String Concatenation

 The process of joining multiple strings into one.
 Achieved using the + operator, template literals, or dedicated methods.

 String concatenation is the process of joining multiple strings together to form a single string.
-It is a fundamental operation available in virtually every programming language.
+It is a fundamental operation available in virtually every programming language, used in building user interfaces, generating log messages, assembling SQL queries, and countless other scenarios.
+While it appears simple, concatenation can significantly impact performance when handling large volumes of data, making it essential to understand language-specific characteristics.